Germinating the seeds

 Pot size - Use small pots, or cups with drainage holes, about 1.5 to 3 inches tall (4-7 cm).

-Fill the pots with the soil mix and place 1-2 seeds on top.
+Fill the pots with the soil mix and place a few seeds on top.
 If you have long-fiber sphagnum moss (not ground peat moss), spread a thin layer on top.
 This helps retain moisture around the seeds while allowing light to reach them, which aids germination.
 This photo shows how much moss to use.
 If you don't have sphagnum moss, sprinkle a very thin layer of perlite or potting mix over the seeds.
 Add water until everything is evenly moist (but not soggy).

 Aim to keep the seeds between 65 and 78° F (18-26°C).
 I have no information about how well they germinate outside that temperature range.
 I recommend placing a minimum/maximum thermometer near the pots, especially if using a heating mat.

 Keep them in a bright spot out of direct sun.
 A fluorescent or LED bulb kept 4 inches (10 cm) away provides the right amount of light.
 They should begin sprouting in 6 weeks, but allow up to 12 weeks for any slow ones, especially at cooler temperatures.

 The seedlings are small when they sprout, and they grow slowly, so they require close monitoring the first few 2-3 months, to ensure they are not neglected.

 Lighting -- After they sprout, keep them in a bright spot, with protection from afternoon sun.

 Watering: After the seedlings are 5 weeks old, you may allow the soil surface to dry out between waterings, but aim to keep the rest of the soil evenly moist most of the time.
 Never let it dry out completely, but also avoid keeping it constantly soggy.

 If your water supply is very high in minerals (= "hard water"), it's best to use bottled water or rainwater.